Richard Cohen in the Washington Post waxes on about Barack Obama being a community organizer;

 KUTV in Salt Lake City reported in 2007:

-The main difference, of course, is that Obama has constantly milked his community organizing days for electoral advantage while Romney didn`t get much of anything from his mission outside of from Mormons.
+Romney`s personal sacrifices of comfort sound larger than Obama`s (no media!), while their performance was similar (strong in a relative sense--they both climbed the hierarchy--but weak in an absolute sense -- they didn`t accomplish much).The main difference, of course, is that Obama has constantly milked his community organizing days for electoral advantage while Romney didn`t get much of anything from his mission outside of from Mormons.
 If the general public was aware of it, it probably hurt him.
 Compared to where John McCain spent 1966-1968, Romney`s monastic existence doesn`t cut much ice.
 But even if McCain had just been in the Navy rather than a POW, or even if he was just running against Giuliani and Huckabee, this part of Romney`s biography wouldn`t have done him any good with the voters, reasonably, ask: "What`s in it for us?
-You were off promoting your own group–why should we care?"
+You were off promoting your own group--why should we care?"